 A Slider is by default horizontal.
 But in WPF programs, we can rotate the slider in any direction.
-Simply use the corner boxes on the control in the Visual Studio designer.
-This can yield a vertical, or even diagonal slider.
+Use the corner boxes on the control in the Visual Studio designer.

 Summary.
-This basic example used the Slider control in a WPF program.
+This basic example used the Slider control.
 It used C# code in the Slider_ValueChanged event handler to dynamically apply changes the user interface, as sliding occurred.